The importance of how samples are preserved prior to arriving at the laboratory must not be underestimated.

 The timing is key – Bacteria will proliferate or the agent will degenerate the longer the sample is left before processing.
 Packaging should be clearly labelled to ensure the sample is not delayed in transit.

 Keep the samples cool on the way to the laboratory.
 You can use specialist UN3373 packaging such as the BioTherm which will keep samples at fridge temperature (2-8) whilst in transit.
-Alternatively, leak proof cool packs such as the PharmaChill can be used.
-Ensure there is a barrier between samples and any ice packs used to prevent samples freezing.
+Alternatively, leak-proof cool packs such as the PharmaChill can be used.
+Ensure there is a barrier between samples and any ice packs used to prevent samples from freezing.

 Be sure that all your samples are well labelled.
 The laboratory will need to know details of each sample for example the species of animal, the organ the sample was taken from, the location the swab was taken from etc.

 The diagnosis of a disease is a group effort.
 Every link in the chain has some information to contribute.
 By giving the laboratory a complete history as well as ensuring your sample arrives in the best state will ensure technicians are able to do their best and report the most accurate results.